abingham/storer/docs/README.md

 ```
 - returns true if it does, false if it doesn't, eg
 ```
   { "avatar_exists?": true  }
   { "avatar_exists?": false }
 ```

 - - - -

 ## POST avatar_start
 Attempts to starts an avatar, with a name in the given list, in the kata with the given kata_id.
-If successful, returns the name of the started avatar, otherwise "nil".
+If successful, returns the name of the started avatar, otherwise null.
 - parameters, eg
 ```
   {      "kata_id": "A551C528C3",